uiceds/project-team492/manuscript.md

 2. The historical trend (temperature change) of the air pollutants will also be investigated along with the US State data.
 From 1991 to 2020, the variation of climate (such as mean temperature by months) and air pollutants will be compared to evaluate their correlation.

 3. The ultimate goal of this research will be to alert each investigated States of increasing air pollutant and to come up with ideas for mitigating them.
-Also, the monthly temperature and air pollutants will be compared to notice when the air pollutants are maximized with an understanding of their distribution
+Also, the monthly temperature and air pollutants will be compared to notice when the air pollutants are maximized with an understanding of their distribution.

 1. Exploratory Data Analysis

 1.1 Description and Characterization of Dataset

 The dataset we are going to use is obtained from Bechle et al. [1] which was used for estimating air pollution in terms of NO2 from 2000 to 2010.
 The dataset contains spatial and temporal concentration of NO2 in ppb at different locations of the different states in US.
 It also contains Geographic Information System (GIS) data on land-use features such as impervious surfaces, population density, length of different types of roads-residential, major and total etc. These are commonly used as proxies for different pollution sources [2].
-Based on the dataset, NO2 concentration varies significantly from state to state depending on different land-use pattern and the value range between 0.31~34.21 ppb for different states.
+Based on the dataset, NO2 concentration varies significantly from state to state depending on different land-use pattern and the values range between 0.31~34.21 ppb for different states.
 The distribution of the NO2 pollutants across the US based on location are shown in Figure 1.
 Some of the explanations of the dataset are provided below:

 Impervious_100: This represents the percentage of impervious surfaces such as roads, buildings etc. within a 100-meter buffer around the measuring station.
 Major_1000: It refers to the length of the major roads within a 1-kilometer radius around the measuring location.